karo-ovie/Azure-soc/README.md

 <img width="834" alt="image" src="https://github.com/user-attachments/assets/a3a112e8-e299-4a33-bb95-c00a18fc1280" />

-The architecture of the mini honeynet in Azure consists of the following components:
+The mini honeynet in Azure was designed with the following key components:

-- Virtual Network (VNet)
+🔹 Virtual Network (VNet) – Provides network segmentation.

-- Network Security Group (NSG)
+🔹 Network Security Group (NSG) – Controls inbound/outbound traffic.

-- Virtual Machines (2 windows, 1 linux)
+🔹 Virtual Machines – (2 Windows, 1 Linux) act as monitored endpoints.

-- Log Analytics Workspace
+🔹 Log Analytics Workspace – Collects and analyzes security logs.

-- Azure Key Vault
+🔹 Azure Key Vault – Secures sensitive credentials.

-- Azure Storage Account
+🔹 Azure Storage Account – Stores log data.
-- Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+🔹 Microsoft Sentinel – Functions as the SIEM, detecting and responding to threats.

+Security Posture: Before vs. After Hardening

+🛑 BEFORE:

+- All resources were fully exposed to the internet.
+- Virtual Machines had open NSGs and firewalls disabled.
+- Public endpoints were accessible without Private Endpoints or restrictions.

+✅ AFTER:

+- NSGs hardened to block all traffic except from a secured admin workstation.
+- Virtual Machines were secured using built-in firewalls and Private Endpoints.
+- All resources were removed from public exposure, reducing the attack surface.
+- This transformation highlights the impact of security hardening on cloud environments by minimizing exposure and improving threat resilience.

 ## Attack Maps Before Hardening / Security Controls
 <img width="946" alt="image" src="https://github.com/user-attachments/assets/d30c9250-590c-4e56-ac2d-8eef155b6f94" />